 Let's take a look at some pros and cons of each and go from there.

-I will always take my Mossberg 500 12 gauge turkey hunting rather than a 20 gauge.
-I prefer the larger shot size (4 shot) and heavier loads when hunting gobblers.
+I will always take my Mossberg 500 12-gauge turkey hunting rather than a 20-gauge.
+I prefer the larger shot size (No. 4) and heavier loads when hunting gobblers.
 Turkeys aren't moving at speeds that dove and ducks are, so you can get away with a heavier shot.

-This day and age, a 20 gauge shotgun may be considered the more popular and widely-used of the two, if nothing else because of its versatility.
-Most of the things you'd want to do with a shotgun, you can do adequately enough with a 12 gauge.
+This day and age, a 12-gauge shotgun may be considered the more popular and widely used of the two, if nothing else because of its versatility.
+You can tackle just about any shotgun-appropriate task with a 12-gauge.

-I own a single shot 20 gauge, and I like it for squirrel hunting and turkey hunting at closer ranges.
-Several hunters will still use a 20 gauge when hunting all the same game species mentioned above, but there's more room for error when you shoot a turkey with less lead or steel shot.
-Typically, hunters need to get wild game in to closer distances for a higher percentage kill.
+I own a single-shot 20-gauge, and I like it for squirrel hunting and turkey hunting at closer ranges.
+Several hunters will still use a 20-gauge when hunting all the same game species mentioned above, but there's more room for error when you shoot a turkey with less lead or steel shot.
+Typically, hunters need to get wild game in to closer distances for a more ethical shot.

-Find a place where you can test some out, or a friend with each gauge to help make a decision based on your experience.
+Find a place where you can test some out, or consult with a friend who owns a shotgun chambered in each gauge to help make a decision based on your experience.
 You wouldn't buy a car without test driving it, so why do so many people buy guns without shooting them first?

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.